1008tommy/mlops-assignment/README.md

 ### Add or Update Data

-The original files inside `data/raw/` should remain unchanged.
+The original datasets inside `data/raw/` should remain unchanged.

-Processed data should be written to `data/processed/`.
+Processed datasets should be written to `data/processed/`.

-To track a new or modified dataset:
+To track a new or updated dataset:

 ```bash
 dvc add <path-to-dataset>
 ```

-Then upload it to the shared remote:
+Upload the tracked data to the shared DVC remote:

 ```bash
 dvc push
 ```

-Commit the updated DVC metadata:
+Commit the updated DVC metadata to Git:

 ```bash
 git add .